 - You’re a Hulu subscriber?
-Then try Hulu with Live TV.
-That gets you 65+ channels, 50 hours of Cloud DVR and Hulu’s on-demand library for $44.99 per month.
+Then try Hulu with Live TV free for a week.
+That gets you 65+ channels, 50 hours of Cloud DVR and Hulu’s on-demand library for $54.99 per month.

 - fuboTV is worth trying if you are a sports fan that wants a mix of regional sports networks, entertainment and news channels.
 There’s a free 7-day trial.

 Just make sure that you cancel online before the free trial ends if you don’t want to keep your subscription.